Minority Youth Outreach

 This project supported the Government of Brazil's efforts to develop a 21st century workforce.
 PRONATEC, the national program to expand vocational and technical courses to youth, young adults, women and employees to become skilled workers in Brazil's growing industries, has the goal to train more than 600,000 people.
 This project focused on showing participants well‑structured U.S. institutions, models, curricula and government policy for vocational courses, and identifying model communities that have developed their workforce through vocational education.

 Children in the U.S. Justice System

 February 1-6, 2014

-CCWA hosted visitors from Cameroon, Greece, Guyana, Malta, Nepal, Poland, and South Africa for a program that explores the U.S. judicial system with special emphasis on the legal structures in place to protect children.
-The group will examine the juvenile justice system in the United States, including best practices in treatment and rehabilitation, along with examining international cooperation to combat trafficking in children and child exploitation.
+CCWA hosted visitors from Cameroon, Greece, Guyana, Malta, Nepal, Poland, and South Africa for a program that explored the U.S. judicial system with special emphasis on the legal structures in place to protect children.
+The group examined the juvenile justice system in the United States, including best practices in treatment and rehabilitation, and they examined international cooperation to combat trafficking in children and child exploitation.

 Accountability in the Government II

 CCWA hosted seven international visitors from Brazil, Cambodia, Croatia, Ethiopia, Ghana, India and Nigeria.
 Their program focused on the role of government in the United States and explored the best practices underlying transparency and accountability.
 The visitors participated in meetings that examined the effect of transparency on trade, investment and economic development along with examining similarities and differences in approaches of ethical conduct between government and the private sector in the U.S. The international visitors also partook in meetings which addressed international efforts to strengthen ethical leadership in governments and businesses worldwide.